thingsboard/thingsboard.github.io/docs/mqtt-broker/other/proxy-protocol.md

 **Important Notes:**

 - When `proxy_enabled` is set to `true`, TBMQ automatically supports both **PROXY Protocol v1 and v2**.
-- This setting ensures that TBMQ correctly interprets the PROXY Protocol headers sent at the start of each TCP connection, **before** any MQTT-specific data.
+- This setting ensures that TBMQ correctly interprets the PROXY Protocol headers sent at the start of each TCP connection, **before** any MQTT or TLS-specific data.

 ### HAPROXY